oduwsdl/archive_profiles/feedback-needed.md

 We are now proposing a CDX file style serialization that can be a sorted file stored on the disc with the following benefits:

-- Files can be as big as allowed by the files ystem or can be split into any smaller sizes fit for the needs while individual files are sorted.
+- Files can be as big as allowed by the files system or can be split into any smaller sizes fit for the needs while individual files are sorted.
 - Fast binary searching is possible without loading entire file.
 - Merging/updating/paching is easy.
 - Standard Unix utilities like grep, comm, awk, sort, uniq, and cut etc. can be used for various tasks.